choojs/choop/README.md

 Welp, wonder no longer - here's the answer.
 Full on [choo](https://github.com/yoshuawuyts/choo) architecture on top of the tiny [preact](https://github.com/developit/preact) engine.
+My guess is it weighs about `7kb`.
 No JSX, only template strings.
 But you can use JSX if you want to.
 We even support almost all of the React ecosystem through [preact-compat](https://github.com/developit/preact-compat).

 🎉🎉🎉🎉